patrikbego/react-prerendering/README.md

 #### Next js project structure: ./pages (Static generation and server-side rendering )

-Routing: If you create pages/about.js that exports a React component like below, it will be accessible at /about.
+Routing: If you create pages/about.js that exports a React component like below, it will be accessible at `/about`.
 Dynamic routing: If you create a file called pages/posts/[id].js, then it will be accessible at posts/1, posts/2, etc.
-./pages/index.js (Static generation and server-side rendering main page) ./public (Static file serving.
+`./pages/index.js` (Static generation and server-side rendering main page) `./public` (Static file serving.
 Files inside public can then be referenced by your code starting from the base URL (/).)
+`./pages/api` next automatically generates a URL endpoint that matches /api/<folder>/<file>.
+For example, if we create a file in pages/api/users.js, our app will expose an /api/users endpoint.

 Data fetching: for data fetching Next.js internally parses couple of methods:
  - getStaticProps method is used mainly to render pages ahead of users request.
 It needs to define a list of paths that have to be rendered to HTML at build time.